Afghan clerics demand punishment for Koran burners

 DOUBT

 U.S. officials have said that the Korans were confiscated from prisoners on the base and mistakenly discarded in an incinerator.
-Afghan laborers found charred remains.
+Afghan labourers found charred remains.

 A string of attacks on NATO troops by Afghan security forces followed the burnings.